 A lot is going on in any movement, and doing it slowly will allow you to feel subtle shifts in your stances and posture and how you are moving your center.
 It will also allow you to notice the placement of your guard and the track your strikes take on their way to a target as well as where these strikes are placed upon their return.
 You will, over time, notice many small things that will make the movement faster, more precise, and much more effective.
 These are things you would never notice at full speed.
 This level of training is essential for those who wish to master a given skill.

 Even if you are very accomplished at a given skill it is still quite beneficial to perform it slowly with some frequency.
 It helps you to spot any additional improvements and helps you confirm that you are doing each aspect of the movement correctly.
 This is not just a training method to be used when you are first learning a new skill.
 Employ it regularly for every skill you practice.

-Like everything else in the martial arts this is a learned skill.
+Like everything else in the martial arts, this is a learned skill.
 Very few people are naturally fast.
-It take conscious effort to improve your speed.
+It takes a conscious effort to improve your speed.

 One method that can be employed is to first go very slowly to ensure the skill is as efficient and as precise as possible.
 Practice the skill this way often so that you can spot, remove, and correct any extraneous or inefficient movements.
 These excess movements cost you time and slow you down.
 Be rid of them as early as possible.

 After you have groomed your skill to make it efficient you can now work on the development of speed.
 Do the skill at a moderate speed where you are certain you will do the skill accurately.
 Now increase your speed by 10% and do it at this speed until the movement again feels comfortable and accurate.
 Now increase your speed another 10% and repeat the process.
 Continue this cycle until you are going as fast as you think possible.
 Now go for that next 10%.